sbstndb/vectorized_find/README.md

 | `branches`                | 2057      | 135           | 288           |
 | `branch misses`           | 1 (0.10%) | 1 (0.60%)     | 2 (0.80%)     |

+Thanks to a `No break` strategy, the **NoBreak** implementation has fewer branches.
+But the CPU is smart enough to avoid branch misses in the same level than before.

+Now lets explore the assembly code.

+[TODO]

 **Note** : In the benchmarks, we test the **worst-case** scenario where the target value is located at the end of the vector, meaning that the results are typically faster on average for most real-world cases, except for the version without an early break, which always iterates through the entire array.
 Hence, **AVX version is 5 times faster than the naive one for arrays sized between 16 and 4096. **